 You just found a tenant for your rental property and aren’t sure what to do before they move in?
 Our short instructions will help to craft a perfect to-do list that will help you get rid of any issues happening during tenancy.
-And TenantCloud property management system will do a lot of work for you.
-Let’s get started.
+And our special reception will do a lot of work for you.

 1. Change your locks

 Change the locks is rule #1 to do for your safety and the safety of your tenants.
 Of course you don’t want your previous renters to come to your property after they moved out.
 And $20 on a new lock is not that much.

 Make sure that your apartment or house is put in order.
 Take away the rubbish, carefully clean everything and pay special attention to the refrigerator (empty and defrost it), stove, and toilet.
 If there is a garden, clean it up.
 It doesn’t matter if everything is brand new or not, vacuum the rooms to remove all the debris.

 Related: 4 Things To Prepare For A New Tenant Into Your Rental Property: Landlord Checklist

 3. Give the instruction for electrical appliances

 It is your responsibility to make sure that all the electrical appliances are in good condition, fit for use and safety.
 Provide tenants with the information on how to use them, and notify them.
 If something is broken, let them know they have an option to submit a maintenance request in their personal TenantCloud account.
 That means less headaches for them and you, of course.